Agricultural Land Mitigation Program (High-Speed Rail Authority)

-The California Department of Conservation (DOC) is assisting the California High-Speed Rail Authority (Authority) meet its environmental commitments associated with agricultural land conversion through a mitigation services agreement.
-DOC’s California Farmland Conservancy Program (DOC-CFCP) will provide the technical expertise needed to establish permanent agricultural conservation easements on land of similar acreage, location, and quality to that impacted by the rail project's alignment and maintenance facilities.
+The California Department of Conservation (DOC) assists the California High-Speed Rail Authority (Authority) in meeting its environmental commitments associated with agricultural land conversion through a mitigation services agreement.
+The DOC’s California Farmland Conservancy Program (CFCP) provides the technical expertise needed to establish permanent agricultural conservation easements on land of similar acreage, location, and quality to that impacted by the rail project's alignment and maintenance facilities.

-Background information about the Agricultural Land Mitigation Services Agreement and the DOC-CFCP is also available:
+More information about the Agricultural Land Mitigation Services Agreement and CFCP is available: